EGO-Tech/starbase-ships/rigger/README.md

 ### Mining

 To approach an asteroid, point the center range finder at an asteroid and activate `Approach`.
-Once in range (optimum range is 10 to 14m on `Distance`), activate `Lasers` to turn on the mining lasers. `Pulse` will activate pulsing of the lasers while `MineHeight` and `MineDepth` will adjust sweeping distances of the lasers.
+Once in range (optimum range is 10 to 14m on `Distance`), activate `Lasers` to turn on the mining lasers. `Pulse` will activate pulsing of the lasers while `Laser Sweep Height` and `Laser Sweep Depth` will adjust sweeping distances of the lasers.

 `Mine` is a button which will activate automated mining.
 Point the center range finder at an asteroid and activate.
 It will activate `Scanner` and `Approach`, and once in range it will automatically activate `Lasers`.

 `Collect` turns on the two ore collectors.
 Ore collectors automatically adjust to point towards objects detected by the center range finder.

-If batteries start running out of charge while mining, turn on `Min_EPS`.
-Continous use of the lasers and collectors at the same time requires a `MinEPS` of around 90%.
+If batteries start running out of charge while mining, turn on `Min Gen`.
+Continous use of the lasers and collectors at the same time requires a `Min Generator Limit` of around 90%.

 #### Ore Scanner